Blogs/Design

 4. Security Vulnerabilities and Multi-Million-Dollar Breaches

-Regulators or payment processors may suspend services during investigations, freezing cash flow precisely when extra funds are needed most.
+Modern redesign approaches prioritize security alongside performance.
+By removing unused code, strengthening authentication flows, and enabling regular updates, risks are significantly reduced.
 Experienced Website redesign companies also highlight security hardening in their process, reducing the risks of breaches tied to outdated code.
 A security-minded redesign hardens authentication paths, removes abandoned code, and enables continuous patching, protecting both balance sheet and brand reputation, and brand damage.

 5. SEO Ranking Erosion After Core Updates